 A power of attorney for health care or “health care proxy” allows someone (called a “health care agent” or an “attorney-in-fact for health care”) to make medical decisions for you when you cannot do so yourself.
 (Other power of attorney documents may cover financial decisions or other legal situations.)

 A living will is mainly intended for end-of-life, whereas medical power of attorney is meant to cover a broader range of medical care.
 (Both are examples of advance directives.)
 For example, the person who you granted as attorney-in-fact for health care can make decisions while you are temporarily in surgery, not just when you are in a coma.
 The agent should follow your living will if you have one.

 A health care proxy (HCP) also allows you to appoint someone (your agent) to make health care decisions on your behalf when you cannot communicate your wishes.
 Unlike a living will, a health care proxy doesn’t explain the care or treatments you want.
 An HCP is typically its own form that’s separate from, but included with, a living will.
 Many states have their own health care proxy forms written into state law.

 A last will and testament, often called just a will, is distinct from a living will.
-A will describes how your personal property and assets should be distributed after you die.
+A will describes how your real estate and personal property should be distributed after you die.
 A living will provides instructions on how and when you should receive medical care; it doesn’t deal with assets, beneficiaries, or inheritances in any capacity.
 Both a will and living will are essential estate planning documents that everyone should have.

-If all you need is a will, you create one by downloading the Policygenius app and going through the process.
+If all you need is a will, you create one by with Policygenius.

 The only similarity between a living trust and a living will is the word “living” in the name.
 A living trust is simply a trust that takes effect while you’re alive and allows your assets to be distributed to your heirs according to its terms.